sarahjones123/nGenue_docs/docs/getting_started/inbook_structure.md

 1. Right-click the recently created legal entity and select **Add business unit.**
     ![add_business_unit](./images/legal_entity_2.png)

-2. In the **Business unit configure** screen, enter details like name, code and a short description.
+2. In the **Business unit configure** screen, enter details like name, code, and a short description.
 The **Business ID** is auto-generated once you save the configuration.

 3. The **Legal entity** field will be auto-selected.